landlab/landlab/landlab/components/groundwater/readme.md

 The GroundwaterDupuitPercolator is a component in Landlab for simulating shallow subsurface flow.
-A [paper describing it](https://joss.theoj.org/papers/6936ca6851c622de48b2c5f6cf45a7bd) is currently under review at the Journal of Open Source Software.
+A [paper describing it](https://joss.theoj.org/papers/6936ca6851c622de48b2c5f6cf45a7bd) was published in February 2020 in the Journal of Open Source Software.
 Here we summarize installation, documentation, tutorials, tests, and getting help with this component.